-- 1. Students are required to complete Op-Log entries on all patients with whom they have direct, "hands-on" clinical contact-e.g., take all, or significant part of the patient's history, conduct a physical examination, perform or assist in diagnostic or treatment procedure, write orders, participate in treatment decisions, etc. A student will also be expected to complete Op-Log entries on patients seen with an attending or resident where clinical teaching and learning through observation is an explicit goal of the encounter. - 2.
-Students will document each problem/diagnosis addressed by the student at the time of the encounter e.g., if a patient has the following diagnoses listed on his/her record-DM type 2, Hypertension, and Osteoarthritis, but the student only addresses the OA during the encounter, OA is the only problem that would be recorded in Op-Log for that encounter. - 3.
-Students are expected to record their encounters in OP-Log on at least a weekly basis.
-Regardless of where the assessment falls in a week, students must have their Op-Log recordings up-to-date at least 24 hours prior to scheduled mid-block of clerkship formative assessment and by 5:00 pm the Monday of NBME week.
-For hospitalized patients, a student will complete an entry at the time of patient discharge OR when the student's responsibility for caring for a patient ends. - 4.
-Timely, complete, and accurate clinical encounter Op-Log entries will be a component of the clerkship assessment.
-Students who do not meet expectations in the documentation of their clinical experiences will not be eligible for "Honors" designation. - 5.
-Students will not document "incidental" patient-encounters.
-Each clerkship will operationally define "incidental encounters for its purposes.
+- 1. Students are required to complete Op-Log entries for all patients with whom they have direct, hands-on clinical contact, e.g., taking all, or significant part of the patient's history, conducting a physical examination, performing or assisting with a diagnostic or treatment procedure, writing orders, participating in treatment decisions, etc. Student will also be expected to complete Op-Log entries for patients seen with an attending or resident where clinical teaching or learning through observation is an explicit goal of the encounter. - 2.
+Students will document each problem/diagnosis s/he addresses at the time of the encounter, e.g., if a patient has any of the following diagnoses listed on his/her record: DM type 2, hypertension, or osteoarthritis, but the student must only address the OA during the encounter; the OA is the only problem that would be recorded in his/her Op-Log for that encounter.

+- 3. Students are expected to record their encounters in Op-Log at least once a week.
+Regardless of where the assessment falls in the week, students must have their Op-Log recordings up-to-date at least 24 hours prior to the scheduled mid-clerkship block for every formative assessment and by 5 p.m. the Monday of NBME week.
+For hospitalized patients, a student will complete an entry at the time of the patient's discharge or whenever the student's responsibility for caring for a patient ends. - 4.
+Timely, complete, and accurate clinical encounter Op-Log entries will be a key component of the clerkship assessment.
+Students who do not meet expectations in the documentation of their clinical experiences will not be eligible for honors designation. - 5.
+Students will not document "incidental" patient encounters.
+Each clerkship will operationally define incidental encounters for its own purposes.
 Routine follow-up visits with hospitalized patients do not need to be documented in Op-Log (see #3 above). - 6.
-We expect that students will document a minimum number of encounters per clerkship.
-Please note that these are minimum expectations, and as such a student may not qualify for Honors if they only meet the minimum expectation (Honors designation indicates a student went above and beyond). - 7.
+Students are expected to document a minimum number of encounters per clerkship.
+Please note that these are minimum expectations, and as such, a student may not qualify for honors if s/he only meets the minimum expectation (honors designation indicates a student went above and beyond). - 7.
 Deliberate falsification of Op-Log entries is an honor code violation.